Success tips when doing business in Australia

 Interesting facts about Australia

 - Australia is the world’s sixth largest country, a vast continent covering a distance of approximately 3,700 kilometers from its most northerly point to its most southerly point and is almost 4,000 kilometers wide from east to west.
-Australia is comprised of six states and two territories.
-China is Australia’s largest trading partner;
+Australia is comprised of six states and two territories;

-- As evidence of this, in the World Bank’s Doing Business 2014 Survey, Australia ranks 10th.
-For the key factor of starting a business, Australia is ranked as the 7th easiest jurisdiction;
+- Doing business in Australia is usually straightforward.
+As evidence of this, in the World Bank’s Doing Business 2016 Survey, Australia ranks 13th in the ease of doing business index;

-- Australia is also ranked positively as the 22nd most competitive country for business, in the World Economic Forum’s Global Competitiveness Report 2014 – 2015, taking into account factors such as infrastructure, macroeconomic stability, health and education, labour market efficiency, technological readiness and innovation;
+- Australia is also ranked positively as the 22nd most competitive country for business, in the World Economic Forum’s Global Competitiveness Report 2015, taking into account factors such as infrastructure, macroeconomic stability, health and education, labour market efficiency, technological readiness and innovation.